-Figure 2.
-Variation in mean annual maximum and minimum temperatures 1980-2010.
-The figure shows variation in (a) annual average maximum temperatures; (b) annual average minimum temperatures; (c) seasonal average maximum temperatures, and (d) seasonal average minimum temperatures.
-While winters and autumn have become warmer on average, the variation in temperatures has increased: average maximum temperatures increased by up to 2° C, but minimum temperatures decreased by $\sim 1^{\circ}$ C.
+Figure 2: Variation in Mean Annual Maximum and Minimum Temperatures 1980-2010

+The figure shows variation in a) annual average maximum temperatures; b) annual average minimum temperatures; c) seasonal average maximum temperatures, and d) seasonal average minimum temperatures.
+While winters and autumn have become warmer on average, the variation in temperatures has increased: average maximum temperatures increased by up to 2° C, but minimum temperatures decreased by ~ 1° C. (Source: Department of Hydrology and Meteorology, Government of Nepal).